pjeziorski/jpa-madness/README.md

 ### Unit Testing

-In case you want to test multiple transactions insied single unit test and you expect to run them independently, you need to add annotation @Transactional(propagation = Propagation.NOT_SUPPORTED)
+In case you want to test multiple transactions inside single unit test and you expect to run them independently, you need to add annotation @Transactional(propagation = Propagation.NOT_SUPPORTED)
 See: https://stackoverflow.com/questions/27987097/disabling-transaction-on-spring-testing-test-method